MariaDB vs MySQL – Difference Between Them

 - MariaDB supports a popular and standard querying language.

-- It comes with many storage engines, including the high-performance ones that can be integrated with other relational database management systems.
+- It comes with many storage engines, including high-performance ones that can be integrated with other relational database management systems.

-- It offers the advance Galera cluster technology.
+- It offers advanced Galera cluster technology.

 - MariaDB supports PHP, a popular language for web development.